Rabi-Karmakar-2005/Responsive-Background-Changing/readme.md

 # Responsive background Changing

-## Where some text will be continue with each changing.
+## Where some text will be continue with each changing